Ol Pejeta Conservancy is a haven for protecting endangered species. Naicef highlights the best of Kenya’s Ol Pejeta Conservancy Nanyuki in this guide.

 - Spoonbill Campsite

-A nearby accommodation is the Mount Kenya Wildlife Estate.
+Nearby accommodation is the Mount Kenya Wildlife Estate.

 Book with Naicef for great deals and homestays and accommodations near Ol Pejeta Conservancy Kenya.

-For every safari/ tour you take with Naicef, you contribute to Sustainable tourism through our sustainable environmental and the local community programs.
+For every safari/ tour you take with Naicef, you contribute to Sustainable tourism through our sustainable environmental and local community programs.
 Naicef focuses on raising responsible tourists.

 For Ol Pejeta Conservancy contact Naicef via my@naicef.com or +254799922277